 Associate Professor in Viking Studies, Faculty of Arts

-Christina Lee is Associate Professor in Viking Studies in the School of English, where she has been employed since 2001 (permanent since 2003).
+Christina Lee is an Associate Professor in Viking Studies in the School of English, where she has been employed since 2001 (permanent since 2003).
 She has published on Food and Drink in Anglo-Saxon funerary rituals, Anglo-Saxon concepts of disability, health and disease and she is on the management committee of two Research Priority Areas: Life in Changing Environments and Health Humanities.

 She is currently the Chair of 'Teachers of Old English in Britain and Ireland' and a Council Member of the Vikings Society for Northern Research, where she is also on the editorial board for Saga Book.